Doctoral Degree in Nursing

 Can I get a doctorate of nursing degree online?

 Yes.
-Doctoral degrees in nursing are offered at many postgraduate colleges and universities, and some PhD nursing programs can be completed online.
-Before applying, check with the individual school to see if they offer an online nursing PhD program and to make sure it is accredited.
+Doctoral degrees in nursing are offered at many colleges and universities, and some PhD nursing programs can be completed fully or partially online.
+Before applying, check with the individual school to see if they offer an online nursing PhD program.

 Should I get a DNP or a PhD in nursing?